ViktorKW/quiz_bro_bot/README.md

 1. Clone the repository.
 2. Install the required dependencies using `npm install`.
 3. Set up a Telegram bot and obtain the bot token.
-4. Configure the bot token in the project.
+4. Configure the bot token in the project (use the solution described above)
 5. Run the bot using `npm start` or your preferred method.
 6. Start interacting with the bot by sending commands in your Telegram chat.

-## Contributions

-Contributions to quiz_bro_bot are always welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License